MrGrasss/BlitzGen-Nr1TeleGen/README.md

 ## Features

 - **Telethon and Pyrogram Support:** Choose your preferred Telegram API (Telethon or Pyrogram) for account creation.
-- **Multi-Number Services:** Supports 5sim, SMS Activate, and more for virtual number acquisition.
+- **Multi-Number Services:** Supports 5sim, SMS Activate and SMS bower for virtual number acquisition.
 - **Emulator Management:** Detect and use available LDPlayer emulators for multi-account creation.
 - **Permissions Handling:** Automate the process of granting necessary permissions to the Telegram app.
 - **Rate Limit Workaround:** Implements strategies to work around rate limits during account creation.